BsoBird/filesystem-catalog-original/FileTrackerCommitStrategyV2-Explained.md

 FileTrackerCommitStrategyV2 implements a **two-phase commit protocol** for distributed consistency on object storage systems that lack atomic operations, file locks, and transactions.

-In theory, this submission strategy can be applied to any existing file system, as it relies only on the most basic file system functionalities.
+In theory, this submission strategy can be applied to any file system that provides **write-then-global-visibility** semantics.

 **Core Idea**: Use file existence and directory listing as coordination mechanisms to detect concurrent modifications.

-**Important Prerequisite**: This strategy requires a **CP (Consistency + Partition tolerance)** file system.
-It is NOT suitable for **AP (Availability + Partition tolerance)** file systems.
+**Important Prerequisite**: This strategy requires **write-then-global-visibility** semantics from the underlying file system.
+AP systems (eventual consistency) are not suitable.

-**Why CP is required**:
-- The strategy relies on **LIST operations** to detect concurrent modifications and validate commit state
-- On eventual-consistency systems (AP), newly written files may not be immediately visible to other clients
-- This can cause **data loss**: a client writes a file, but another client doesn't see it in time and proceeds with its own commit, overwriting or losing the previous write
-- Examples of AP systems that may exhibit such behavior: eventually-consistent object stores, some distributed filesystems with weak consistency guarantees

-**Industry Trend Validates This Requirement**:
-The evolution of cloud object stores confirms this is a fundamental requirement:
-- **Early S3**: Eventually consistent, caused numerous data engineering failures
-- **Modern S3/OSS/GCS**: Stronger consistency guarantees, enabling reliable data pipelines

-This is not accidental—cloud vendors progressively strengthened consistency because **write-then-global-visibility is a hard requirement for data engineering**.
-If a file system cannot provide this guarantee, using it in data engineering scenarios is fundamentally risky.

-**The Data Engineering Contract**: Downstream consumers expect that once a writer completes and exits, all written data is immediately and completely visible.
-Violating this contract means silent data loss—some files appear, others don't, and the consumer cannot distinguish partial reads from complete ones.
+**Why**: LIST is the core coordination primitive.
+If written files are not immediately visible to all clients, the commit detection logic fails, causing data loss.
+Cloud vendors recognized this—modern S3/OSS/GCS strengthened consistency precisely because data engineering demands it.

 **Key Architecture**: Two-level version hierarchy
 - **Version Level**: Major versions (1, 2, 3...) tracked in `tracker/` directory